 - Printed paper such as a manuscript

-This is definitely the way to go if you have to ship media items on a regular basis.
+This option is the way to go if you have to ship media items regularly.
 For instance, if you resold items such as books, the media mail option would be a great money-saver.

 So, it’s clear from our research that the U.S. post office is the clear winner in terms of across the board pricing.
 If your only consideration is money, you’re probably better off shipping through the post office.

-However, there may be other ways for you to save money on shipping, and other factors to take into consideration.
-Here are some other things you should consider as you find the cheapest way to ship a package.
+However, there may be other ways for you to save money on shipping and other factors to take into consideration.

 Customer Service Tips